 Some Countries Have Brought New Cases Down To Nearly Zero.
-How'd They Do It?
+How Did They Do It?

 Over the past month, Hong Kong has averaged one new confirmed coronavirus case a day.

 Taiwan has reported only one case in the past three weeks.
 The situation is similar in Vietnam.
-As the number of coronavirus cases continues to grow globally, there are places that have managed to successfully control COVID-19.
+Although the number of coronavirus cases continues to grow globally, there are places that have managed to successfully control COVID-19.

 New Zealand's triumph